jh3nd3rs0n/jargyle/README.md

 ```

-Should the username or the password contain a colon character (`:`), the colon character should be replaced with the URL encoding character `%3A`.
+Should the username or the password contain a colon character (`:`), each colon character should be replaced with the URL encoding character `%3A`.

-Also, should the username or the password contain a percent sign character (`%`), the percent sign character should be replaced with the URL encoding character `%25`.
+Also, should the username or the password contain a percent sign character (`%`) not used for URL encoding, each percent sign character not used for URL encoding should be replaced with the URL encoding character `%25`.

 The command line option `--enter-external-client-socks5-user-pass` provides an interactive prompt for the username and password.
 This command line option is best when you do not wish to have the username and password appear in the command line history for security reasons.